Download a printable version Enterprise Information Security Policy

 - Maintain all required documentation as specified in the Enterprise Information Technology Policies, Standards and Procedures promulgated by the Assistant Secretary for Information Technology.

-- Conduct self-audits required by ITD upon request and at a minimum annually documenting reasonable assurance that compliance with Enterprise Information Technology Policies, Standards and Procedures has been achieved.
+- Conduct self-audits required by EOTSS upon request and at a minimum annually documenting reasonable assurance that compliance with Enterprise Information Technology Policies, Standards and Procedures has been achieved.

-- Coordinate their agency's compliance with the requirements of applicable executive orders, federal and state laws and regulations, ITD security standards and policies and security-related contractual requirements.
+- Coordinate their agency’s compliance with the requirements of applicable executive orders, federal and state laws and regulations, EOTSS security standards and policies and security-related contractual requirements.

 - Sign all required agency security programs, plans, self-audits, and reports to attest to the accuracy of completeness of the submissions.